 Before speaking to management, HR, corporate security, or law enforcement, contact our office the consultation fee starts at only $350.00 but it could save you tens or even hundreds of thousands of dollars in the long run

-Strong Defense Strategies for Employee Theft Charges
+We Pursue Strong Defense Strategies for Employee Theft Charges

 Every case requires a tailored strategy.
 Potential defenses may include: